 What constitutes a good document for the FDA’s inspection purposes?
 First and foremost, it must contain the information necessary to demonstrate compliance with regulatory requirements.
 Information conveyed must be based on sound technological and scientific principles.
-But it’s not enough for a company to believe — even to know — that its operations are scientifically sound and FDA compliant.
-If that information is not written clearly and easy for investigators to understand, it may not pass muster during an inspection.
+But it’s not enough for a company to believe — even to know — that its operations are scientifically sound and compliant with FDA requirements and expectations.
+If that information is not written clearly and in a way that is easy for investigators to understand, it may not withstand scrutiny during an inspection.

 Obstacles to Developing Inspection-Ready Documents

 In many cases, companies may just not emphasize – or even understand – how critical good writing really is.
-There can be a tendency within the drug and device industries to consider scientific and technical competence the be-all and end-all of compliant operations.
+There can be a tendency within the drug and device industries to consider scientific and technical competence as the most important contributing factor for successful outcomes of quality operations.
 This can lead to a lack of focus on the importance of writing for clear communication.
 Similarly, companies may fail to understand and convey the regulatory basis for written documents, not considering their purpose(s), structure and usability for both internal and external readers.

 Identifying Problem Documents and Problem Writing